ds4dm/ZERO/docs/support_files/NashLCP.rst

 .. code-block:: c

  auto model = lcp.LCPasMIP();
  model.optimize();
  // Alternatively, auto model = lcp.LCPasMIP(true); will already optimize and solve the model.

-As was the case with :py:func:`Game::QP_Param::solveFixed`, the above function returns a ``unique_ptr`` to ``GRBModel``.
+As was the case with :cpp:func:`MathOpt::QP_Param::solveFixed`, the above function returns a ``unique_ptr`` to ``GRBModel``.
 And all native operations to the ``GRBModel` can be performed and the solution be obtained.

 ====================================
 Checking the solution
 ====================================

 The solution to this problem can be obtained as :math:`q_1=28.271028, q_2=27.803728`.
-To indeed check that this solution is correct, one can create a solution vector and solve each player's :py:class:`Game::QP_Param` and check that the solution indeed matches.
+To indeed check that this solution is correct, one can create a solution vector and solve each player's :cpp:class:`MathOpt::QP_Param` and check that the solution indeed matches.

 .. code-block:: c